-Our management believes that our existing cash and cash equivalents as of September 30, 2023 March 31, 2024 will be sufficient to fund our operating plan for at least twelve months from the date of filing of this Quarterly Report on Form 10-Q. However, we will need to raise additional financing to continue our products' development for the foreseeable future, and will continue to need to do so until we become profitable.
+Our management believes that our existing cash and cash equivalents as of September 30, 2024 will be sufficient to fund our operating plan for at least twelve months from the date of filing of this Quarterly Report.
+However, we will need to raise additional financing to continue our products' development for the foreseeable future, and will continue to need to do so until we become profitable.
 If we are unable to obtain funding when and as needed on a timely basis, we may be required to significantly curtail, delay or discontinue one or more of our research or development programs or the commercialization of any product candidate, or be unable to expand our operations or otherwise capitalize on our business opportunities, as desired, which could materially affect our business, financial condition and results of operations.
 Any of the above events could significantly harm our business, prospects, financial condition and results of operations and cause the price of our common stock to decline.

-As a result of our history of losses and negative cash flows from operations, we will need to raise additional financing to continue our products' development.
+As a result of our history of losses and negative cash flows from operations, our management has performed an analysis and concluded that substantial doubt exists about our ability to continue as a going concern, and we will need to raise additional financing to continue our products' development.